ebzzry/ebzzry.github.io/en/src/tmux.md

 <div class="center">October 18, 2017</div>
 <div class="center">Updated: October 19, 2017</div>

->“Furious activity is no substitute for understanding.”<br>
+>Furious activity is no substitute for understanding.<br>
 >―H.H.
 Williams

 Just like with a text editor, a terminal multiplexer is one of the few tools that yields a lot of